matteone03/chess-game/README.md

 # chess-game
-python project to play chess
-,still working on it
+python project to play chess, still working on it